 Oatmeal is just another grain, like rice or grits, so it's no surprise that it fares well as a Jambalaya-style dish.
 To create this savory brinner bowl at home, combine oats with andouille sausage, red peppers (one of the Best Veggies for Weight Loss), onions, celery, olive oil, garlic, and Cajun seasoning.
 For even more easy oatmeal recipes that will make your mouth water, check out our best overnight oats recipes.

 What You'll Need: Grass-fed ground beef, your favorite herbs and spices, romaine lettuce, chopped onion, sliced avocado, tomato, and cucumber, your favorite dressing

 This salad combines all of the best parts of a burger (the meat, spices, and veggies) and leaves out everything your body doesn't need, mainly the sad, soggy bun.
-To get it from fridge to plate, season the ground meat with your favorite spices, form into patties and cook 'em up!
+To get it from fridge to plate, season the ground meat with your favorite spices, form it into patties, and cook 'em up.
 Then, toss your burger over the bed of veggies and top with your favorite dressing.
-Easy, peasy!
+Easy, peasy.

 What You'll Need: Your favorite salad green, sliced roast beef, sliced tomatoes and onion, goat cheese, your favorite dressing

 To make this filling yet simple salad, simply toss all of the ingredients into a bowl and drizzle with dressing.
 To round out the meal, pair with some fresh berries or fruit and one of these easy dessert recipes.

 What You'll Need: Sliced grilled chicken, soft corn tortillas, chopped tomatoes, chopped onions, chopped peppers, black beans, your favorite taco toppings